-- secure the preservation of ancient monuments and historic buildings situated in England.
+(a) secure the preservation of ancient monuments and historic buildings situated in England;

-- promote the preservation and enhancement of the character and appearance of conservation areas situated in England, and
+(b) promote the preservation and enhancement of the character and appearance of conservation areas situated in England; and

-- promote the public’s enjoyment of, and advance their knowledge of, ancient monuments and historic buildings situated in England and their preservation,
+(c) promote the public’s enjoyment of, and advance their knowledge of, ancient monuments (any structure, work, site (including the remains of any vehicle, vessel, aircraft or other movable structure) garden or area which Historic England identifies as of historic, architectural, traditional, artistic or archaeological interest), and historic buildings situated in England and their preservation,

-Historic England handles applications for Scheduled Monument consent on behalf of the Secretary of State.
-It also administers the Secretary of State’s licensing functions in relation to access to designated wrecks (Under s.1 of the Protection of Wrecks Act 1973).
+Historic England is a statutory consultee in the planning system in relation to the historic environment and handles applications for Scheduled Monument consent on behalf of the Secretary of State for Digital, Culture, Media and Sport.
+It also administers the Secretary of State’s licensing functions in relation to access to designated wrecks (Section 1 Protection of Wrecks Act 1973).

-Historic England is an Executive Non-Departmental Public Body sponsored by the Department for Culture, Media and Sport, with its funding agreement signed by the Department for Communities and Local Government and the Department for Environment, Food and Rural Affairs.
+Historic England is a Non-Departmental Public Body sponsored by the Department for Digital, Culture, Media and Sport (DCMS).
 It works in partnership with central government departments, local authorities, voluntary bodies and the private sector.

 Geographical Extent of Historic England’s Responsibilities